MinecraftForge/Documentation/docs/dependencies/jarinjar.md

 // ...

-// Dependencies will be executed on the 'jarJar' task dependencies {
+jarJar {
+    // Include or exclude dependencies here from runtime configuration dependencies {
         // Exclude any dependency which begins with 'com.google.gson.' exclude(dependency('com.google.gson.*'))
+    }
 }
 ```